mastoffel/sheep_roh/README.md

 </br>

 ### Project
-Runs of homozygosity (ROH) are regions in the genome where individuals inherited two copies of the same ancestral haplotype, and cause an increase in expressed deleterious recessive alleles.
-It has been suggested that longer ROH have a higher density of damaging mutations, as they are made up of younger haplotypes relatively untouched by selection.
-We used both empirical analyses in a large sample of wild Soay sheep and detailed forward genetic simulations showing that long ROH are more likely to harbour more and stronger deleterious mutations.
+Runs of homozygosity (ROH) are regions in the genome where individuals inherited two copies of the same ancestral haplotype.
+This can cause an increase in expressed deleterious recessive mutations, leading to reduced fitness.
+It has been suggested that longer ROH have a higher density of damaging mutations, as they are made up of younger haplotypes which are relatively untouched by selection.
+We used both empirical analyses in a large sample of wild Soay sheep and detailed forward genetic simulations to show that long ROH are more likely to harbour more and stronger deleterious mutations.

 </br>